-- 9. A person making a return under clause 4.15 of this Code must disclose: - a) a description of each gift received in the period since 30 June of the previous financial year, and - b) the name and address of the donor of each of the gifts. - 10.
-A gift need not be included in a return if: - a) it did not exceed \$500, unless it was among gifts totalling more than \$500 made by the same person during a period of 12 months or less, or - b) it was a political donation disclosed, or required to be disclosed, under Part 3 of the Electoral Funding Act 2018, or - c) the donor was a relative of the done, or - d) subject to paragraph (a), it was received prior to the person becoming a councillor or designated person. - 11.
-For the purposes of clause 10 of this Schedule, the amount of a gift other than money is an amount equal to the value of the property given.
+- 9. A person making a return under clause 4.9 of this code must disclose: - a) a description of each gift received in the period since 30 June of the previous financial year, and - b) the name and address of the donor of each of the gifts. - 10.
+A gift need not be included in a return if: - a) it did not exceed \$500, unless it was among gifts totalling more than \$500 made by the same person during a period of 12 months or less, or - b) it was a political donation disclosed, or required to be disclosed, under Part 3 of the Electoral Funding Act 2018, or - c) the donor was a relative of the donee, or - d) subject to paragraph (a), it was received prior to the person becoming a councillor. - 11.
+For the purposes of clause 10 of this schedule, the amount of a gift other than money is an amount equal to the value of the property given.